Detainees Released under ICE's Sequestration Budget Cut

-The $85 billion in budget cuts for the Department of Homeland Security do not go into effect until April.
-McCaul says the DOH spends $648 million a year on headquarters, management and administration, which includes worldwide conferences costing millions of dollars.
+The $85 billion in budget cuts for the Department of Homeland Security does not go into effect until April.
+McCaul says the DOH spends $648 million a year on headquarters, management, and administration, which includes worldwide conferences costing millions of dollars.
 He alleges there are other ways to trim the DOH budget.

 Immigration lawyers representing immigrants who face detention or deportation must work within a changing system.
 However, immigrants have much better chances of protecting their rights when working with an immigration attorney.